Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Attacks

 \subsection{Unifying Framework}

-Although the three poisoning attacks detailed in Sects.~\ref{sec:availability_poisoning}-\ref{sec:backdoor_poisoning} aim to cause different violations, they can be described by the following, generalized bilevel programming problem:
+~ Although the three poisoning attacks are detailed in Sects.~\ref{sec:availability_poisoning}-\ref{sec:backdoor_poisoning} aim to cause different violations, they can be described by the following generalized bilevel programming problem:

-The optimization program in Eqs.~\eqref{eq:poisoning_outer_problem}-\eqref{eq:poisoning_inner_problem} aims to accomplish the attacker's goal, considering its capacity and knowledge, by optimizing the perturbation $\vct \delta$ used to poison the training samples.
-The test data perturbation $\vct t$ is either absent, for indiscriminate and target poisoning, or pre-defined/optimized by the adversary for backdoor poisoning.
-In other words, differently from adversarial examples~\cite{goodfellow15explaining,biggio13evasion}, the perturbation $\vct t$ is not optimized at test time.
+The optimization program in Eqs.~\eqref{eq:poisoning_outer_problem}-\eqref{eq:poisoning_inner_problem} aims to accomplish the attacker's goal, considering their capacity of tampering with the training set and knowledge of the victim model, by optimizing the perturbation $\vct \delta$ used to poison the training samples in \poisonTrain.
+Additionally, as in Eqs.~\eqref{eq:dos_outer_problem}-\eqref{eq:backdoor_inner_problem}, the poisoning noise $\vct \delta$ belongs to $\Delta$ which encompass possible domain constraints or feature constraints to improve stealthiness of the attack (\eg, invisibility of the trigger).
+The test data perturbation $\vct t$ is absent (\ie, $\vct t = \vct 0$), for indiscriminate and target poisoning.
+For backdoor poisoning, $\vct t$ is pre-defined/optimized by the attacker before training, unlike from adversarial examples~\cite{goodfellow15explaining,biggio13evasion} where the perturbation $\vct t$ is optimized at test time.
 The coefficients $\alpha$ and $\beta$ are calibrated according to the attacker's desired violation.
-Notably, we can set: (i) $\alpha=1 (-1)$ and $\beta=0$ for error-generic (specific) indiscriminate poisoning; (ii) $\alpha=-1$ and $\beta=-1 (1)$ for error-specific (generic) targeted poisoning; (iii) $\alpha=-1$ and $\beta=-1 (1)$ for error-specific (generic) backdoor poisoning.
+We can set: (i) $\alpha=1 (-1)$ and $\beta=0$ for error-generic (specific) indiscriminate poisoning; (ii) $\alpha=-1$ and $\beta=-1 (1)$ for error-specific (generic) targeted poisoning; (iii) $\alpha=-1$ and $\beta=-1 (1)$ for error-specific (generic) backdoor poisoning.

+In conclusion, although backdoor, indiscriminate and targeted attacks are designed to cause distinct security violations, they can be formulated under a unique bilevel optimization program.
+Therefore, as we will explore in Sec.~\ref{sec:development}, solutions for optimizing bilevel optimization programs fast can pave the way towards developing novel effective and stealthy poisoning attacks capable of mitigating the scalability limit of current strategies.